nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **2a.** The `ContactID` is invalid or does not exist.
-    - **2a1.** The system displays an error message: "Error: Invalid `ContactID`.
-Please provide a valid numeric identifier."
+    - **2a1.** The system displays an error message: `Error: Invalid ContactID.
+Please provide a valid numeric identifier.`
     - **2a2.** The Salesperson corrects the `ContactID` and reissues the command.
     - **Use case resumes from Step 2.**

 - **3a.** The contact is already marked as a favourite.
-    - **3a1.** The system displays a message: "Contact is already marked as a favourite."
+    - **3a1.** The system displays a message: `Contact is already marked as a favourite.`
     - **Use case ends.**

 ---